Ahmed-Soli/flask-simple-stock-API/README.md

 ## Phase 6 ( building CD of the api-service and stock-service apps Using ArgoCD and Helm Charts)<a name="argocd"></a>

-- First thing to do before installing Argocd is to create a kubernete namespace using this command
+- First thing to do before installing Argocd is to create a kubernete namespace using these commands
     ```bash
     kubectl create namespace argocd
+    kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
     ```
 - Make sure to have ArgoCD installed from [official docs](https://argo-cd.readthedocs.io/en/stable/getting_started/).